 Storage, Handling & Safety

-Stored in double-wall cryogenic tanks with vacuum insulation, pressure relief systems, and boil-off gas management.
 LNG is non-toxic, non-corrosive, and non-flammable in liquid form.
-Flammability occurs only when vaporized within a 5–15% air mixture.
+Flammability occurs only when vaporized and mixed with air in the 5–15% concentration range.

 Applications of Methane-Content LNG